-Class C is the lowest classification of office buildings.
+Class C is the lowest classification of office structures.
 Generally, these buildings are more than 20 years old and reside in less-desirable areas.

 Frequently, Class C buildings are rundown, require extensive renovations and are undistinguished architecturally.
 Moreover, you should expect these buildings to have outdated technology and infrastructure.
 Naturally, Building Class C commands below-average rents, which can suit no-frills tenants that are facing challenging economic situations.
 Of course, you would expect these buildings to take the longest to rent.
 Clearly, brave investors might see these buildings as opportunities for re-development.
 Importantly, investors should realize that Class C buildings often require higher repair and maintenance spending.